Nevon/mappersmith-recorder/README.md

 [Mappersmith](https://github.com/tulios/mappersmith) middleware to record requests and responses as [HAR](http://www.softwareishard.com/blog/har-12-spec/) files.
 These files are simple JSON files that can either be read directly or loaded into a HAR viewer or even the browser's own developer tools.

+> Note that this middleware currently only works in NodeJS, as it relies on being able to write files to the filesystem.
+You can implement a custom persistence class that works in a browser environment, but it does not come out of the box.

 ![Screenshot of HAR viewer](assets/screenshot.png)

 ## Installation